Jamie050401/nixos/README.md

 # My NixOS Configurations

 ## TODO
+1. Setup git-agecrypt for .gitconfig (and other files that contain information I want encrypted but that is fine to be available in the /nix/store)
-1. Move from X11 to Wayland
+2. Move from X11 to Wayland
-2. Look into including Xwayland Rootful
+3. Look into including Xwayland Rootful

 ## NixOS Information